Real Fibered Morphisms and Ulrich Sheaves: Real Fibered Morphisms

 \begin{rem} Theorem \ref{thm:curves_embedding} says that every weakly hyperbolic curve admits a hyperbolic embedding into some projective space.
-We will see in Example \ref{exp:doublecover} that this is not true for higher dimensional varieties. \end{rem}
+We will see in Example \ref{exp:doublecover} that this is not true for higher-dimensional varieties. \end{rem}

-\begin{cor} Let $X$ be a smooth projective curve, such that $X(\C)$ is a Riemann surface of dividing type.
-Then $X$ admits a hyperbolic embedding into $\pp^3$ and a birational embedding into $\pp^2$, such that the image has only node type singularities. \end{cor} \begin{proof} Assume that we can embed $X$ in $\pp^d$, such that the image is hyperbolic with respect to some $d-2$-dimensional real subspace $V \subseteq \pp^d$.
+\begin{cor} Let $X$ be a smooth projective curve of dividing type.
+Then $X$ admits a hyperbolic embedding into $\pp^3$ and a birational hyperbolic embedding into $\pp^2$. \end{cor} \begin{proof} Assume that we can embed $X$ in $\pp^d$, such that the image is hyperbolic with respect to some $d-2$-dimensional real subspace $V \subset \pp^d$.
 The tangent variety to $X$ is of dimension at most two and the secant variety is of dimension at most three.
-Thus if $d > 3$ we can find a real point in $V$ disjoint from the secant variety and project from it, we can perturb $V$ slightly if needed using \cite[Thm.\ 3.10]{SV14}.
+Thus if $d > 3$ we can find a real point in $V$ disjoint from the secant variety and project from it.
+In \cite[Thm.\ 3.10]{SV14} states that if $X$ is hyperbolic with respect to $V$, then there exists an open subset (in the classical topology) of the Grassmannian $\G(d-2,d)(\R)$ containing $V$, such that $X$ is hyperbolic with respect to any subspace in this subset.
+Thus we can perturb $V$ slightly if needed.
 We obtain an embedding of $X$ into $\pp^{d-1}$ hyperbolic with respect to the image of $V$.
 Hence we can embed $X$ hyperbolically into $\pp^3$.

-Since we can repeat this argument in case $d = 3$ and avoid only the tangent variety and secant varieties of lines that intersect our curve at $3$ or more points, we can project again to get a finite map from $X$ into $\pp^2$, birational onto its image and the image will have only node type singularities. \end{proof}
+We can repeat this argument in case $d = 3$ to get a finite map from $X$ into $\pp^2$, birational onto its image. \end{proof}

 \begin{rem} Let $X$ be a projective, geometrically irreducible, smooth, real curve.
-Let $g$ be its genus and let $s$ be the number of the connected components of $X(\R)$.
-If $s=g+1$, then $X(\C)$ will be of dividing type.
-If $X(\C)$ is of dividing type, then $g+1-s$ will be even \cite[\S 21]{Kl23}. \end{rem}
+Let $g$ be its genus and let $s$ be the number of connected components of $X(\R)$.
+If $s=g+1$, then $X$ will be of dividing type.
+If $X$ is of dividing type, then $g+1-s$ will be even \cite[\S 21]{Kl23}. \end{rem}

 \begin{example} The TV-Screen is the plane quartic curve defined by $x^4+y^4-z^4$.
 Its genus is three and $X(\R)$ has only one connected component.
 Thus $g+1-s=3$ is odd and therefore the TV-Screen admits no hyperbolic embedding. \end{example}